dotnet/runtimelab/src/docs/swift-code-generation.md

 ## Async
 Priority: High (required for StoreKit2 and SwiftUI)

-Async context in Swift is unstable and require thin wrappers for synhronous invocation.
+Async context in Swift is unknown and require thin wrappers for synhronous invocation.
 The wrapper will convert async functions into synchronous calls by using a Task as an async worker and a DispatchSemaphore to block until the operation completes.
-This approach encapsulates the unstable Swift async context, exposing only the stable wrapper interface to .NET.
+This approach encapsulates the unknown Swift async context, exposing only the stable wrapper interface to .NET.

 Here is an example:
 ```swift